ADHD And Sleep Problems

 Most ADHD experts agree obstructive sleep apnea can cause the core symptoms of attention deficit hyperactivity in children; inattentiveness, impulsivity, and hyperactivity.
 It stands to reason the earlier we suspect, detect and treat obstructive sleep disorders, the more likely we can prevent the symptoms of ADHD in the first place and avoid the misdiagnosis of ADHD.

 Approximately 2.5 to 4 million children ages 3 to 17 years are misdiagnosed with ADHD in the U.S. each year.
-Of these, several hundred thousand will suffer the terrible stigma and discrimination of being labeled as ADHD and the side effects of unneeded medications.
+Of these, several hundred thousand will suffer the terrible stigma and discrimination of being labeled as ADHD and the side effects of unneeded medications like Adderall.
 All because their sleep-time breathing disorder went undetected and untreated.

 Much research is now being reported about the association of disorder breathing such as obstructive sleep apnea (OSA), and cognitive learning problems and ADHD-like behavior disorders in children as young as age 3 years.

 A recent study presented at the Annual Meeting of the Associated Professional Sleep Societies showed nerve based abnormalities that affected cognition in brains of children with OSA were reversible with treatment of the OSA.

 Studies had already shown a clear association between deficits in attention, executive brain function and cognition-learning; as well as problems with memory.
 In this study at the Children’s Hospital Colorado Sleep Center, children with OSA underwent neuropsychological testing and in some cases, magnetic resonance spectroscopy to detect neuronal abnormalities.

 After appropriate treatment for their OSA, these children were restudied and found to have normal brain metabolites in both frontal lobes resulting in an improvement in attention span and verbal memory.